Sales compensation plan: types, terms and how to build one that works

 If it better fits your business model, you might use an activity-based selling structure instead and tie commission to the number of activities completed rather than the number of sales made.

-Communicating your sales commission plan with sales reps
+Communicating your sales compensation plan with sales reps

 Avoid new compensation plans meeting resistance by spending time explaining to your team how they’ll work.